RikiMouraPT/portfolio/README.md

 # My Portfolio ----- WIP

 Welcome to my portfolio repository!
-This project showcases my journey of learning HTML and CSS by creating a personal website that doubles as my online resume.
+This project showcases my journey of learning HTML, CSS and Bootstrap by creating a personal website that doubles as my online resume.

 ## Table of Contents